5 star family rural retreat - 27313

-Beautiful detached cottage set in a superb rural and tranquil setting near the Brecon Beacons.
-Hafan Myrddin has been extensively rebuilt and redesigned with eco-friendly and allergy-friendly features, with garden, views and surrounded by beautiful Welsh countryside.
-Ideal for families or couples who would like to explore this special part of Wales or just to relax in peace and comfort.
+Award winning* 5 star cottage is set in a superb rural and tranquil setting near Llandovery market town.
+This self catering accommodation has been extensively rebuilt and redesigned with eco-friendly features, includes a garden pond and offers beautiful views of the Welsh countryside.
+Perfect retreat to relax in peace and comfort and an ideal base for families and couples who want to explore this special part of Wales.

-Its solar hot water roof panels and ground source heat pumps provide the majority of the hot water and underfloor heating throughout the property.
+Awarded the GOLD award by Green Tourism, solar hot water roof panels and ground source heat pumps provide the majority of the hot water and underfloor heating throughout this self catering cottage.
 It is insulated with sheep's wool and is warm and cosy.

 *In 2007 Hafan Myrddin won the Carmarthenshire Sustainability Award.